 Leading Lines are the natural lines in your imagery that lead your eye to the focal point.
 Some artworks have multiple focal points, but we would like to draw attention to the most important focal point.
 Leading Lines help the viewer’s brain to know exactly where to look and in what order.
 Leading Lines serve as tiny tour guides for your brain.

 Sound complicated?
 It’s really not.
 In fact, you may already be rocking leading lines without even trying!
 For some artists, using these lines is intuitive.
 But if not, you can easily learn how to use them in your photography.
 It’s really a matter of paying attention when you’re composing your images so that you can use what’s already present to guide your viewer’s eyes.
 Here are some examples.

 Can you see in this image how the rows of tulips lead your eye to the windmill?
 Even if you look at the windmill first, your eyes move to the rows of color and then come right back to the windmill.
 This was taken in my hometown, Holland, MI, during Tulip Time, our annual town festival.

 Here’s another excellent example of leading lines.
-In this photo, the fence lines work to draw your eye right to the people.
+In this photo, the fence lines draw your eye to the people.
 Like arrows, the white fence rails point directly at the main subject: the people and their adorable dog.

 Fencelines are easy to find at almost any park or yard and are especially fun at setting your photo’s tone.
 Try finding some leading fencelines at your local zoo or farm when you’re out with the family!